naub1n/QGIS_CustomCatalog/README.md

 ### 1. Create new setting

+N.B. : a setting can contain many catalogs but during development, it seemed easier to have only one catalog per setting.
+So one setting = one catalog.

 * Click to `Add` button
-* Define a `Name`. <span style="color:red">required !</span>
+* Define a `Name`. ⚠️️ Required !
 * Choose setting `Type` : json, PostgreSQL or SQLite
   * With `json` - you can open or create a new json file.
 You can also define an URL but it's read-only, `Edit` button will be disabled.
   * With `PostgreSQL` - click `connect` button and a new dialog window opens.
-You should select the table which contains catalogs.
+Select the table which contains catalogs.
 Select `NEW TABLE` to create a new table in database.
 The table name will be `catalogs`.
-Be careful, the setting name should exist otherwise a new record with `Name` defined in settings dialog
+Be careful, the setting name must exist otherwise a new record with `Name`, defined in settings dialog, will be created in table.
   * With `SQLite` - idem PostgreSQL
 * Choose an `Auth Id` to connect to database (Only for PostgreSQL and SQLite).
 Connection dialog don't send username and password, or authentication id, when you use existing connection.

-You can add or create as many setting as you want.
+You can add or create as many settings as you want.

 <img src="doc/screenshots/multiple_catalogs_result.jpg">